gadefe/linear_regression_workshop/README.md

 # Data Analytics Linear Regression
-This a simple linear regression using R programming
+Simple linear regression using R programming

 ## Regression
 Definition.
 Regression is a statistical tool that utilizes the relation